iamvirul/NexFusionJS/README.md

-# FusionJS
+# NexFusion

-FusionJS is a modern framework that combines the power of Next.js and NestJS, aiming to provide a seamless integration of frontend and backend development.
+NexFusion is a modern framework that combines the power of Next.js and NestJS, aiming to provide a seamless integration of frontend and backend development.

 ## Features

-- **Integration:** Built on top of Next.js and NestJS, FusionJS leverages their strengths in frontend and backend development.
+- **Integration:** Built on top of Next.js and NestJS, NexFusion leverages their strengths in frontend and backend development.
 - **CLI:** Includes a command-line interface for generating components, services, and more.
 - **Modularity:** Encourages modular architecture for scalable applications.
 - **Customizable:** Easily configurable with Tailwind CSS for styling and TypeScript for type safety.